VirtusLab/scala-cli/website/docs/cookbooks/index.md

 # Cookbook

-This part contains a set of recepies how to use scala-cli within given situations.
+This part contains a set of recipes how to use scala-cli within given situations.